 The boys took it in turns to drive.
 The car radio played Bob Dylan at full volume on Radio Caroline.

-Becky said, ’Let’s stop for coffee.
+’Let’s stop for coffee.
 I have hardly had any breakfast this morning.
 Whose idea was it to start so early, anyway?’
+Becky asked,

 ‘Mine,’ Nick replied.
 ‘I want to get to London early to see if I have a chance of meeting up with some people I know before we all get together with Michael Dudley.